 (4) A QSE representing a Load Resource and submitting a bid to buy for participation in SCED, as described in Section 6.4.3.1, RTM Energy Bids, must represent the Load Serving Entity (LSE) serving the Load of the Load Resource.
 If the Load Resource is an Aggregate Load Resource (ALR), the QSE must represent the LSE serving the Load of all sites within the ALR.

-(5) Settlement Points for a Controllable Load Resource with a Real-Time Market (RTM) Energy Bid is its Load Zone Settlement Point.
+(5) The Settlement Point for a Controllable Load Resource is its Load Zone Settlement Point.
+For an Energy Storage Resource (ESR), the Settlement Point for the modeled Controllable Load Resource associated with the ESR is the Resource Node of the modeled Generation Resource associated with the ESR.

 (6) QSEs shall not submit offers for Load Resources containing sites associated with a Dynamically Scheduled Resource (DSR).

-3.8 Special Considerations for Split Generation Meters, Combined Cycle Generation Resources, Quick Start Generation Resources, Hydro Generation Resources, Limited Duration Resources, and Energy Storage Resources
+3.8 Special Considerations for Split Generation Meters, Combined Cycle Generation Resources, Quick Start Generation Resources, Hydro Generation Resources, and Energy Storage Resources

-3.8.5 Limited Duration Resources

-(1) If the QSE for a Limited Duration Resource (LDR), operating as a Generation Resource, does not want SCED to send Base Points to deploy the LDR, then the QSE shall set the telemetered Resource Status to OFF.

-(2) If the QSE for a LDR, operating as a Load Resource, does not want SCED to send Base Points to deploy the LDR, then the QSE shall set the telemetered Resource Status to OUTL.

 4.4.9.2.3 Startup Offer and Minimum-Energy Offer Generic Caps

 (1) The Resource Category Startup Offer Generic Cap, by applicable Resource category, is determined by the following Operations and Maintenance (O&M) costs by Resource category: